asaadsaad/CS571-Workshop-Rich-Documents/README.md

 }
 ```
 Create an Express application that connects to a MongoDB instance (local or cloud service), and write code for 6 MongoDB queries within 6 pre-defined routes in `app.js` file:
-1. Add a branch
-2. Update branch by ID
-3. Delete branch by ID
-4. Add a new account to a specific user
+1. Add a new account to a specific user
-5. Update an account's number
+2. Update an account's number
-6. Delete an account
+3. Delete an account

 *Note: Queries should comply with Rest design.
 You may use Mongoose if that's your preference.*